BostonBSD/BostonBSD/README.md

 I am not competing with the people who violate with the machine that can determine all information.

 None of my labor can be used to violate anyone with the machine that can determine all information.

+It isn't possible to violate anyone after socializing with me.